noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/tracking-custom-events/README.md

 If the event we are trying to track is not included in _Enhanced Measurement_ we can send custom events ourselves using the **Send Google Analytics Data** node.

-The **Send Google Analytics Data** node is built on top of Googles own `gtag` function, meaning that all _Google Analytics 4_ documentation you see that uses `gtag` can be directly copied and pasted into the node.
+The **Send Google Analytics Data** node is built on top of Google's own `gtag` function, meaning that all _Google Analytics 4_ documentation you see that uses `gtag` can be directly copied and pasted into the node.

-In Googles own documentation on [sending events](https://support.google.com/analytics/answer/11147304) we can find the following code in the section named "Send an event":
+In Google's own documentation on [sending events](https://support.google.com/analytics/answer/11147304) we can find the following code in the section named "Send an event":

 <!-- prettier-ignore-start -->
 ```html